pypackaging-native/pypackaging-native/docs/key-issues/cross_platform.md

 ## Potential solutions or mitigations

-At it's core, what is required is a recognition that cross-platform builds as a use case that the Python ecosystem supports.
+At it's core, what is required is a recognition that the use case of cross-platform builds is something that the Python ecosystem should support.

-In concrete terms, for native modules, this would require either:
+In concrete terms, for native modules, this would require some combination of:

 1. Extension of the PEP517 interface to allow communicating the desired target platform as part of a binary build; or